nitmws/iptc-photometadata-engine/README.md

 An instance of this object is created by the checkIpmdStd method of the IpmdChecker class.

 Its structure:
+* `procstate`: holds a value from this enumeration:
+  * `OK`: the processing of the called method was and the result is OK
+  * `PROCERR`: the processing of the called method was not OK, see the `errormsgs`
+  * `PMDERR`: the processing of the photo metadata is not OK, see the `errormsgs`
 * `state`: object of data about each property defined by the IPTC Photo Metadata Standard.
 This object reflects the state of the occurrence of values and if multiple values for the same IPTC property are in sync.
 It has this structure:
     * `{a JSON property name}`: object of data about a specific IPTC PMD property.
 The property name is the identifier of this property as defined by the JSON Specs row in the specification table of a property in the IPTC Photo Metadata Standard and used by the IPTC TechReference.
 The object has this structure:
         * `data`: object with details about the plain (not-structured) value(s) of this IPTC property.
 The object has this structure: